 This table illustrates total returns from a hypothetical investment in the Fund.
-These returns are compared to the S&P Composite 1500 Value Index for the same periods.
-The S&P Composite 1500 Value Index, the primary benchmark for the Fund, is included to allow an investor to compare the Fund's returns against an unmanaged float-adjusted capitalization weighted index of value-style stocks (as measured by book value, earnings, and sales to price) drawn from the S&P I500 Index designed to measure the performance of value-style stocks through changes in the market value of approximately 1,100 value-style stocks representing all major industries.
+These returns are compared to a broad-based securities market index and the S&P Composite I500 Value Index for the same periods.
+The S&P Composite I500 Value Index, the primary benchmark for the Fund, is included to allow an investor to compare the Fund's returns against an unmanaged float-adjusted capitalization weighted index of value-style stocks (as measured by book value, earnings, and sales to price) drawn from the S&P I500 Index designed to measure the performance of value-style stocks through changes in the market value of approximately I,100 value-style stocks representing all major industries.
 The performance of the index includes reinvestment of dividends and capital gains, however, it does not include any expenses or a deduction for federal income taxes.
 A shareholder cannot invest directly in an index.